nichoth/mars-roving/README.md

 ## notes

-* the `wrapper` uses an isomarphic fetch module, so it works in either node or browsers
+The `wrapper` uses an isomarphic fetch module, so it works in either node or browsers

+We are using [pull-streams](https://pull-stream.github.io/) here, which is not a standard in node or browsers, because it is the simplest way to achieve the goals of the slideshow -- "it shouldn't synchronously load all images"

 -----------------------------------------